rociocastropinto/menstrual-app-discourse-pipeline/keep_nokeep_criteria.md

    action (sharing, collecting, selling, regulating, using, exposing)
 2. The action is attributable to a specific actor category (corporate, regulatory, user, technological system, expert/civil society)
-3. The sentence contributes a responsibility frame — it does not merely describe the app's features, market position, or download statistics without implicating an actor in a data governance context
+3. The sentence contributes a responsibility frame, it does not merely describe the app's features, market position, or download statistics without implicating an actor in a data governance context